Environment & Resources

 We have defined a company-wide standard for the handling of waste.
 The standard stipulates that waste must be collected separately by specific categories and provided to waste disposal entities in suitable containers.
 All waste must be classified and logged in a waste record.
 Hazardous waste is labeled separately, and records of disposal are kept.
 The standard also stipulates that only specialized waste disposal companies can be used and commissioned for disposal purposes.

-In line with these specifications, disposal is handled at all German sites by specialized partners selected by Eppendorf.
+In line with these specifications, disposal is handled at all German sites and in Enfield in the USA by specialized partners selected by Eppendorf.
 The disposal companies provide waste balance sheets.
 At the Hamburg site, an external service provider also handles internal collection and rough pre-sorting of waste.
 The disposal processes are monitored each year under our certified environmental management system.

-At 76 %, the reuse and recycling rate of our waste is high.
-Even with positive site development and increased production volume during the year under review, our waste volumes and energy efficiency have remained relatively stable in 2021.
+At 66% in the year under review, the reuse and recycling rate of our waste is high (2021: 76%).
+Even with positive site development and increased production volume during the year under review, our waste volumes and energy efficiency have remained relatively stable in 2022.

 Aluminum is an important material at Eppendorf.
-Aluminum dust is created during processing.
+Aluminum dust is created during CNC processing for the production of centrifuges.
 The particles are contained in cooling lubricant used to protect our equipment against high temperatures.
 To be able to reuse both the aluminum dust and the cooling lubricant as it emerges from the cycle, we introduced an innovative recycling method at the Leipzig site in 2013.
 The aluminum particles are captured and passed through a hydraulic press, which compacts the material at high pressure into small briquettes that can then be reused.
 This compacting procedure also releases a large portion of the lubricant that is used for cooling, meaning that it can also be reused.
 As a result, this method has both ecological and economic benefits.

 In recent years, we have shifted our paper documentation to digital systems across many areas.
 We also increasingly communicate via digital channels, internally and externally, which has allowed us to significantly reduce our use of paper and toner.